 step by step instructions

-- cream the butter and brown sugar together until light and fluffy.
+Step two: Cream the butter and brown sugar together until light and fluffy.

-- Lightly stir in the dry ingredients, followed by the dates, any remaining soaking liquid and the walnuts.
+Step three: Lightly stir in the dry ingredients, followed by the dates, any remaining soaking liquid and the walnuts.
 Pour in the milk and lightly stir until you have a smooth, even batter.

-- Spoon into a lined loaf tin and bake for about 45 minutes (180C) or until a skewer inserted in the middle of the cake emerges clean.
+Step four: Spoon into a lined loaf tin and bake for about 45 minutes (180C) or until a skewer inserted in the middle of the cake emerges clean.

 how long does date and walnut cake keep for?

-Stored in an airtight tin, a date and walnut cake will keep for up to five days.
+Stored in an airtight tin, date and walnut cake will keep for up to five days.
 Individual slices (or the whole cake) can be frozen for up to three months.

 more loaf cake recipes to try